Meet the Humans and the Horses

 Meet The Horses

-Holly: Holly is a purebred Quarterhorse palomino in color.
-She has experience in Western Pleasure and Reining.
-She is being used for brand new riders as well as advanced riders.
+Holly: Holly was our sweet girl who was a purebred Quarterhorse palomino in color.
+She had experience in Western Pleasure and Reining.
+She was being used for brand new riders as well as advanced riders.
+Sadly, Holly crossed the rainbow bridge in 2020 as a result of colic in her small intestine.
+She was super sweet and well loved by many of our riders.